bhavingenieur/dissertation/README.md

-# dissertation
-Comparing clustering algorithm performance - A dissertation
+# Comparing clustering algorithm performance - A dissertation

-# Abstract
+## Abstract

 This dissertation is focused on conducting an analytical comparison of unsupervised machine learning algorithms applied to the problem of customer segmentation.
 Customers are classified into various